 Socially responsible investment or SRI is an investment strategy that has a social cause besides giving financial returns.
 It involves investing in companies that champion social and ethically conscious themes, including social justice, environmental sustainability, anti-discrimination, and corporate ethics.
 Following are the primary areas that SRI covers:

-- It involves promoting waste management, alternative use of energy, clean technology, water conservation, and similar concepts.
+- Environmental impact: It involves promoting waste management, alternative use of energy, clean technology, water conservation, and similar concepts.

-- It includes investing in companies advocating social causes such as women’s safety, community development, human rights, and the like.
+- Social responsibility: It includes investing in companies advocating social causes such as women’s safety, community development, human rights, and the like.

-- It encourages a diversified workforce and active leadership while curbing corruption, lack of corporate transparency, and other forms of mismanagement.
+- Corporate governance: It encourages a diversified workforce and active leadership while curbing corruption, lack of corporate transparency, and other forms of mismanagement.

-To know more about SRI and how it is different from other sustainable investments, read our article onon the Teji Mandi blog.
+To know more about SRI and how it is different from other sustainable investments, read our article on impact investing vs. socially responsible investing on the Teji Mandi blog.

 There are different ways to invest your money responsibly.
 These include:

-- Mutual funds are investment vehicles that pool money from multiple investors to invest in securities.
+- Mutual Funds and Exchange-traded Funds (ETFs): Mutual funds are investment vehicles that pool money from multiple investors to invest in securities.
 ETFs are similarly a basket of securities but ones mirroring a benchmark index, bought using pooled finances of many investors.
 ETFs are freely tradable on the stock market, and that makes them more liquid than MFs.
 Several ETFs and mutual funds have ESG as their underlying theme that makes the composition of these funds ESG-compliant and great options for diversified investment within the socially responsible investment segment.